nodwengu/shoes_api/readme.md

 ```
 To install all dependencies required for the app to run, on the terminal navigate to the shoes_api folder, and type npm install .

-### Mocha Setup

 ## Running the app locally
 The app is deployed at Heroku and gitHub.

 ### Prerequisites
-The best practices in this article assume that you have:

 - Node.js and npm installed.
 - an existing Node.js app.